Should a woman shower upon entering the Miqat

 Combing one's hair during Ihram

-It is Makruh for a woman (or man) in Ihram to aggressively comb their hair - causing excessive amounts of hair to fall out - or to brush un-necessarily.
+It is Makruh for women and men in Ihram to aggressively comb their hair - causing excessive amounts of hair to fall out - or to brush un-necessarily.
 This is because doing so may lead to hair being cut - which is one of the forbidden acts when someone is in Ihram.

 As for brushing lightly or scratching one's head, this is permissible.
 There is a famous saying in the books of Fiqh where they suggest that someone should scratch with the insides of their hands - i.e. softly.